 Only she had seen this, she was sure of it.
 However, she could not decide whether to be thankful or be horrified by this vision.
 She sat puzzled on the edge of a grey rock slab that acted as a shelf above a hole filled with mud and water; a soft landing.
 Why though?
 Why was now the time that her vision came?
 And who could she tell?
 She was not the tribe's psychic or even the ancestor of a psychic so her vision was likely to be dismissed whilst the true psychics would look upon her with mocking disgust.

 Gently, she squeezed and breathed heavily.
 This pain would only be temporary, she reassured herself, whilst digging her nails into her legs.
 Brown liquid rose from the cuts and dribbled down and dripped into the small pit below her.
+She snarled and her fangs bit into her lip.
+Her toes curled and her second pair of hands clenched.
 It wouldn't be long now, she could feel it slowly leaving her body, with one more great push it would be out and she would be free.

 She pushed with great power, her nails digging deeper now.
 Her sharp teeth grinding against eachother.
 Her energy draining.

 She moaned loudly before the sound of gentle impact below her as her egg hit the soft mud and she was finally free.
 A sigh of relief left her mouth before her body fell back onto the rock that she sat on, her nails leaving the brown sockets in her leg as her hands dropped to her side.